uscensusbureau/us-census-bureau-data-api-mcp/scripts/dev/README.md

 ```

 ## Available Prompts
 This section covers prompts that can be called.
+Please note that prompts do not return data.
+Prompts produce instructions that cause the model to generate or request data.

 ### Population